jojva/jojva/README.md

 I like to be in "the zone".
 Whenever I work on a topic, I'll be fully focused and try to avoid distractions as much as possible.
 That's why asynchronous messaging (e.g. Slack) is completely fine by me, because it lets me answer whenever I want.

 Regarding processes, I try to be agile, although I don't know much about it and I'm mostly giving it my own interpretation (do small steps, iterate).

-## Feedback needed!

-As a newly elected "tech lead" of a small squad, if you see anything I can improve, please do not hesitate to give me the feedback. ;)

 ## Fun fact